12.2.5 Sword Types and Static Properties

 Bearing this in mind, we now look cursorily at our examples form above:

-they have the same Young's module and thus behave identical as long as only
+so they have the same Young's module and thus behave identical as long as only elastic deformation

 © H. Föll (Iron, Steel and Swords script)